Pradeep Dubey: Academic positions

 Research in Economics at Yale University.
 In 1978, he became an associate professor at Yale, a position he held until 1984.
-In 1979, Dubey was a research fellow in the Institute for Advanced Studies at the Hebrew University of Jerusalem.
-During 1982, he was a senior research fellow at the International Institute for Applied Systems Analysis in Austria.
-In 1984, Dubey became an economics professor at the University of Illinois Urbana-Champaign, and taught there for one year.
-In the following year, he taught at Stony Brook University in the Department of Applied Mathematics and Statistics and Institute for Decision Sciences.
+In 1979, Dubey was a research fellow at the Institute for Advanced Studies at the Hebrew University of Jerusalem.
+Throughout 1982, he was a senior research fellow at the International Institute for Applied Systems Analysis in Austria.
+In 1984, Dubey became an economics professor at the University of Illinois Urbana-Champaign and taught there for one year.
+In the following year, he taught at Stony Brook University in the Department of Applied Mathematics and Statistics and the Institute for Decision Sciences.
 In 1986, Dubey entered his current position as the leading professor and co-director for the Center for Game Theory in Economics at the university.
 Additionally, in 2005, he became a visiting professor at the Cowles Foundation for Research in Economics at Yale.